frontlinersnl/dev-deployment-cleanup/README.md

 # dev-deployment-cleanup docker image

-This container image can be used to automatically drop mongoDB databases en clean-up rabbitmq resources like an exchange, its bindings and destion queues.
+This container image can be used to automatically drop mongoDB databases and clean up rabbitmq resources like an exchange, its bindings and destination queues.

 ## Usage